-(b) We understand that recently Blue Water Oil & Gas Exploration Limited failed to fulfil its financial obligation under a cash call and as a result forfeited its interest to Emanuelle Energy Limited and Modiin Energy Limited Partnership.
+(b) We undersrand that recently Blue Water Oil & Gas Exploration Limited failed to fulfil its financial obligation on the cash call and as a result forfeited its interest to Emanuelle Energy Limited and Modiin Energy Limited Partnership.
 We have however not received any written confirmation of this matter.
 It also does not affect our interest in the two licenses.